jjmartegarcia/machinelearning/README.md

 3. How to the choose the right Machine Learning Algorithm with cheat sheets.

-4. Excercises: Practical examples and tutorials are provided in Jupyter Notebook format.
+4. Excercises: Practical guided examples and tutorials are provided in Jupyter Notebook format.

 5. Interview Questions and Answers: A curated selection of publicly available interview questions and answers is included to help you prepare for machine learning job interviews.